Learning Theories: Understanding the 4 Major Ones for the Classroom

 When students and teachers work together to answer these questions, they craft a solution that everyone is excited about.
 This level of involvement will lead to greater commitment and engagement in the solution.

 What is it?
-Cognitive Theory is largely based on the work of Jean Piaget, who rejected the idea that learners are passive and simply react to stimuli in the environment.
+Cognitive Learning Theory is largely based on the work of Jean Piaget, who rejected the idea that learners are passive and simply react to stimuli in the environment.
 Instead of focusing solely on observable behavior, Cognitive Theory seeks to explain how the mind works during the learning process.
 Like a computer, the mind takes in information, processes that information, then uses that information to produce learning outcomes.
 Piaget’s 4 Stages of Development indicate the learner’s ability to understand abstract, complex concepts.

 Scenes from a Classroom –